perey/namegen/README.rst

 * Ukrainian (76 personal names with corresponding patronyms for masculine names, 50 family names)
 * Vietnamese (16 family names, 14 middle names, 63 personal names)

+Additionally, historical names from these periods are supported:
+* Latin, *circa* the first centuries BC and AD (74 praenomina, 49 nomina in masculine and feminine forms, 71 cognomina including 53 with both masculine and feminine forms)
+* Old Spanish, *circa* the tenth to twelfth centuries (91 personal names with corresponding patronyms for masculine names)

 Command-line usage
 ==================